ortsed/eia-fuel-costs/README.md

  - Since data is relatively imbalanced (90-10 class split), a baseline model was defined as assuming the first class (not a price spike) at all times, which has a 90% accuracy.

-  - With the added generation and disruption data, basic model results returned a 94% accuracy, better than baseline.
+  - With the added generation and disruption data, basic model results returned a 94% accuracy, better than baseline (90%).

   - Preliminary feature analysis returned by the model highlighted interesting factors, like individual supplier or plant operators as major factors in price spike prediction.

-## Model Scoring
+# Model Scoring

 Accuracy provided a general quality measure for the model, but because the data was imbalanced, precision, recall, and F1 were more relevant for predictive robustness.
 Eventually, a cost function was defined based on an assumed utility fuel purchaser looking to avoid price spikes.

-The function was defined as the difference from the baseline model in costs.
-A small penalty is imposed to assuming a price spike (1.1 * median fuel cost, for pre-purchasing fuel or storing fuel) but there is a benefit to every price spike predicted that avoids at least double the median fuel price.
+The function was defined as the cost difference for buying fuel between using the model and not using the model (baseline).
+A small penalty is imposed to predicting a price spike (1.1 * median fuel cost, for pre-purchasing or storing fuel) and a price spike is assumed to cost 2x the median fuel cost.

+`(Cost of Fuel Using Model Predictions) - (Actual Cost of Fuel)`

+`(Cost of fuel when model predicts a spike) + (Cost of fuel when model not predicting a spike)  - (Cost of fuel when there isn't a price spike) - (Cost of fuel when there is a price spike)`

+`(1.1x # of predicted price spikes)  + (1x # of predicted non-spike purchases)  -  (1x  # of non-price spikes) - (2x # of price spikes)`

+`(1.1 * true_positives + 1.1*false_positives) + (false_negatives + true_negatives) - (true_negatives + false_positives) - 2* (false_negatives  + true_positives))/sum(quantity)`

+Additionally, the cost function for each entry was scaled by the quantity of fuel purchased (a feature in the dataset), which would weight predictions by the scale of the purchase, and the total was divided by the sum of quantities to return a ratio.

 Models were cross validated using precision, recall, and f1 scores as well as the cost function.
 ROC Curves and AUC values were calculated.

-## Improving the Model
+# Improving the Model

 While the default model returned a respectable score for accuracy, there was plenty of room for improvement.
 Here are a few alternatives that were attempted: